Neural Plasticity Networks: Experimental Results

 \section{Experimental Results}

 We evaluate the performance of NPNs on multiple public datasets with different network architectures for network sparsification and network expansion.
 Specifically, we illustrate how NPN evolves on a synthetic ``moons" dataset~\cite{miyato2018virtual} with a 2-hidden-layer MLP.
-We also demonstrate LeNet5-Caffe~\footnote{\url{https://github.com/BVLC/caffe/tree/master/examples/mnist}} on the MNIST dataset~\cite{mnist}, and AlexNet~\cite{krizhevsky2012imagenet} on the CIFAR-10 and CIFAR-100 datasets~\cite{cifar10}.
+We also demonstrate LeNet5-Caffe\footnote{\url{https://github.com/BVLC/caffe/tree/master/examples/mnist}} on the MNIST dataset~\cite{mnist}, and ResNet56~\cite{resnet16} on the CIFAR10 and CIFAR100 datasets~\cite{krizhevsky2009learning}.
 Similar to $L_0$-ARM~\cite{l0-arm} and $L_0$-HC~\cite{louizos2017bayesian}, to achieve computational efficiency, only neuron-level (instead of weight-level) sparsification/expansion is considered, i.e., all weights of a neuron or filter are either pruned from or added to a network altogether.
-For the comparison to the state-of-the-art network sparsification algorithms~\cite{Louizos2017,molchanov2017variational,louizos2017bayesian}, we refer the readers to $L_0$-ARM~\cite{l0-arm} for more details since NPN is built on top of $L_0$-ARM for sparsification.
+For the comparison to the state-of-the-art network sparsification algorithms~\cite{Louizos2017,molchanov2017variational,louizos2017bayesian}, we refer the readers to $L_0$-ARM~\cite{l0-arm} for more details since NPN is an extension of $L_0$-ARM for network sparsification and expansion.

 As discussed in Sec.~\ref{sec:formulation}, each neuron in an NPN is attached with a Bernoulli random variable parameterized by $g(\phi)$.
 Therefore, the level of activity of a neuron is determined by the value of $\phi$.
 To initialize an NPN, in our experiments we activate a neuron by setting $\phi=3/k$.
 Since $g_{\sigma_k}(\phi) = \sigma(3) \approx 0.95$, this means that the corresponding neuron has a 95\% probability of being activated.
 Similarly, we set $\phi = -3/k$ to deactivate a neuron with a 95\% probability.